bigskysoftware/htmx/test/realtime/README.md

 ### Echo

-The echo endpont listens for incoming WebSocket connections coming in to `ws://localhost:1323/echo`.
+The echo endpoint listens for incoming WebSocket connections coming in to `ws://localhost:1323/echo`.
 When it receives messages from any WebSocket client, it responds with that same content wrapped as an OOB Swap.
 So, if you post the message `Hello There.
 General Kenobi.` the server will respond with this: `<div id="idMessage" hx-swap-oob="true">Hello There.
 General Kenobi.</div>`

 ### Heartbeat